-We take a Cognitive and Solutions Focused Approach which gets our clients looking at what they want out of life rather than what they don’t want.
-We use hypnotherapy and NLP to re-programme our client’s thinking so that they can create more empowering thoughts and beliefs that in turn shift their perspective and in turn change their actions and emotions.*
+I take a Cognitive and Solutions Focused Approach which gets my clients looking at what they want out of life rather than what they don’t want.
+I use hypnotherapy and NLP to re-programme my clients’ thinking so that they can create more empowering thoughts and beliefs that in turn shift their perspective and in turn change their actions and emotions.*

 Stop generating negative thought patterns

-We teach our clients how to stop their minds from generating negative thought patterns, we neutralise the triggers that cause a person to behave in a depressive way and we show them how to retrain their brains to create more positive beliefs systems that changes the way they view the world and how they can experience life.
+I teach clients how to stop their minds from generating negative thought patterns, I neutralise the triggers that cause a person to behave in a depressive way and I show them how to retrain their brains to create more positive beliefs systems that changes the way they view the world and how they can experience life.
 This enables the brain to complete the memory processing cycle.
 We do this rapidly in just a few sessions.*

-Many of our clients report they start to sleep better and this is because the part of the brain that processes information has been able to do this whilst they are awake instead of at night.
+Many clients report they start to sleep better and this is because the part of the brain that processes information has been able to do this whilst they are awake instead of at night.
 They have less dreams and they awake feeling like they have more energy because they have been able to enter the restorative part of the sleep cycle.
 Find out more about Sleep hypnosis to aid restful sleep here.*

-If you would like to stop doing depression and start living a life more like the one you imagined you should live then please contact The Mindset Clinic today.
+If you would like to stop doing depression and start living a life more like the one you imagined you should live then please contact me today.

-Our belief is that everyone deserves to live a happy life.
-Our aim is to work with people to teach them how to combat low moods and negative thinking so that they can learn ways to enjoy their life again.*
+My belief is that everyone deserves to live a happy life.
+My aim is to work with people to teach them how to combat low moods and negative thinking so that they can learn ways to enjoy their life again.*